ossf/wg-best-practices-os-developers/docs/Secure-Coding-Guide-for-Python/CWE-707/CWE-175/README.md

 In Python, the `locale` module will never perform case conversions or character classifications according to the locale [[Python 3.9 locale](https://docs.python.org/3.9/library/locale.html)].
 Python follows the Unicode conventions for text [[Python Issue 34928](https://bugs.python.org/issue34928)], and this behavior may not match the user's expectation in their native language.
 Some characters, such as the German ß (eszett), Greek Σ (sigma) also have particular rules in Unicode that may not match native usage and need to be handled carefully.
 Also, be aware of differences in other languages that use right-to-left ordering (e.g. Arabic) and languages which use CJK characters.

+>[!NOTE]
+> Running the code examples for this rule might generate the following error message: `locale.Error: unsupported locale setting`
+> It's usually thrown when the locales used for the examples are not available on the OS.
+For these examples, you will need the following locales:
+>
+> * de_DE.utf8
+> * en_IE.utf8
+> * tr_TR.utf8
+> * uk_UA.utf8
+>
+> The method of installing locales depends on the OS.
+To install locales on Debian, do the following:
+>
+> 1. run `sudo dpkg-reconfigure locales`
+> 2. select the needed locales (make sure they are uncommented in /etc/locale.gen)
+> 3. run `sudo locale-gen`

 For example, Python does not handle the Turkish dotted-i as expected.

 [*example01.py:*](example01.py)